You are here

 • If the large case is used, the entire case must be utilized.

 • It is your responsibility to clean up the case when your reservation is over so it is ready for the next club/organization that will use it.
-This includes cleaning the glass and bottom of display case.
+This includes cleaning the glass and bottom of display case and removing any pins, putty, or other materials.
 The Library Administration Office will provide cleaning supplies when you check out the key to remove your display materials.

 • The Library is not responsible for damaged or stolen exhibit material.